 In your free time, you are welcome to explore Kempten’s pedestrian zone with lots of stores, as well as Forum Allgaeu, the biggest shopping center in the region.
 You can also wander around the city to see some of its lovely historic buildings or take a walk down to the river Iller and enjoy the sun with an ice cream.

-Another option is to go to the Forum Allgaeu, where you can find various spots for quick lunches such as Asian take-away,
+During the day there are several options for food just a few steps of Kempten University.
+A nice place to go to is the Forum Allgaeu, where you can find various spots for quick lunches such as Asian take-away,

 Pizza, a McDonalds and many others.